 All of us are taught the principles of ownership by experience.
 “This stuff is mine.
 That stuff is yours.”
 Our houses have pieces of paper called “deeds” and our cars have “titles” that call us out as their owners.
 And through a lifetime of cultural experience, we come to see most everything through a lens of “mine” or “yours”.
 We possess the stuff that’s ours, both legally, but much more insidiously, mentally.

 The mindset of authentic Christ followers is that they cede control of the things important to them to Christ – their families, their possessions and resources, their relationships, their habits – all of their life’s priorities.
-The concept He is teaching is to forego these things.
+The concept He is teaching is to forsake these things.
 This means treating them responsibly, but secondarily.
 He’s saying the preeminent priority of the disciple’s life must be Him and living as He instructs us to live.
 He’s saying that compared to living the life He set for us, everything else is secondary.

 Corrie Ten Boom has a quote that clearly captures this idea.
 She said: “Hold everything in your hands lightly, otherwise it hurts when God pries your fingers open.”
 Possessions, relationships, favored activities all should be held very loosely.
 The less concern you have over these things, the freer you are to respond to the Lord.
-The disciple needs to be ready at a moment’s notice to forego these things when Christ, through the Holy Spirit, calls you to His service.
+The disciple needs to be ready at a moment’s notice to forsake these things when Christ, through the Holy Spirit, calls you to His service.
 But more than that, for the disciple there simply is no higher priority than an obedient response to the slightest call of their Lord, unrestrained by worldly concerns.

 The Cost-Benefit of Discipleship